enel-gdh-educational/katacoda-scenarios/docker/part1/step6.md

 We don't bind the container's port with a host's port, so we can't communicate with the app from the host.

-Now open a shell in it: `docker exec -it my-app bash` and try to call health endpoint.
+Now, open a shell in it: `docker exec -it my-app bash` and try to call /health endpoint.

 It works!
 Because we are executing commands from inside the container!